-NAGEL German, Dutch
+Nagel German, Dutch

-From the Dutch occupation offerman
+From Dutch offer

 Originally denoted a person who was from the town of Ochtrup in Germany, which is of uncertain origin.

-PHILIPS English, Dutch
+Philips English, Dutch

-Means "son of PHILIP
+Means "son of Philip"

-".
-Famous bearers of this surname are Frederick Philips and his son Gerard, the Dutch founders of the company Philips.
+.
+Famous bearers of this surname were Frederick Philips (1830-1900) and his son Gerard (1858-1942), the Dutch founders of the company Philips.

 , the term prince would have denoted someone who acted in a regal manner.